imayank/Project_3/writeup_template.md

 As first step of preprocessing, all the images were coverted to grayscale.
 The reason behind this was that no new information was being added by the color in the traffic sign image.
 Color was not the mazorly distinguishing among traffic signs.
 Also, some pictures that were taken in bad light conditions were appearing clearer when converted to grayscale.
 Secondly, converting to grayscale would meant faster training of the model.

+The respective code is contained in the notebook under the section titled **Grayscaling**

 Here is an example of a traffic sign images before and after grayscaling.

 ![alt text][image4]